Fresh London Banksy works appear at the Barbican Centre

 If you are on Pinterest why not follow some of our Hookedblog Street Art boards or share the love and pin our Banksy in London post to one of your own Pinterest boards.

-Since first photographing the London Banksy stencil works at the Barbican back in 2017 when the two stencil pieces appeared we had not been back to the Barbican to revisited the works.
+Since first photographing the London Banksy stencil works at the Barbican Centre back in 2017 when the two stencil pieces appeared we had not been back to the Barbican Centre to revisit the artworks.

 Our initial visit to the artwork in 2017 as featured above was before any of the additions made to the piece.
 Shortly after the Banksy works first appeared in 2017, and after our first visit US artist and actor Danny Minnick added some of his own work to the left of the Banksy artwork.